IFTTT, an abbreviation for If This Then That, connects various web services together using conditional statements that trigger particular actions.

 There are particular triggers and actions for each channel.

-Users generate their own recipes and publish them on the site.
-By default these new recipes are emailed to you every day.
+Users generate their own applets and publish them on the site.
+By default these new applets are emailed to you every day.
 These can be useful and may give you some good ideas.

 Let’s again use the example of aggregating a blog post from your RSS feed to a social media channel.